 I’m professionally trained as a nutrition consultant and understand the toll stress has on mind, body and spirit.
 I have lobbied in Washington DC on behalf of health and well-being.
 I have served as an educator of my own programs and in collaboration with health organizations.
 I’m a founding member of an Education Foundation that lives on, served on numerous boards (at times, all at once – I don’t recommend this), I have led community events, created collaborative efforts between business organizations and trained people in customer relations and sales all over the country…all at a great cost to my own well-being.

 My leadership experience began at the age of 24 as VP of Marketing and later as Director of Advertising in print media and National Sales Director in manufacturing.
 Most recently, a decade owning a nutrition wellness center, nominated by Washington State for the small business of the year award.
-My expansive professional experience, along with decades of personal experience living in overwhelm, and feeling like I was never “enough” provides me a unique perspective on guiding women from being good leaders to being great leaders, and as I like to say, “kicking ass, without getting your ass kicked.”
+My expansive professional experience, along with decades of personal experience living in overwhelm, and feeling like I was never “enough” provides me a unique perspective for guiding women from being good leaders to being great leaders, and as I like to say, “kicking ass, without getting your ass kicked.”

 On a personal note: I am a mom (a single mom when my son was young), happily married (second time – oh so much better), lover of the outdoors – hiking, camping, paddle boarding, skiing and what’s simple – cloud watching, beach walking with my fur kid, and my most favorite thing of all – inspiring conversation with interesting people!